Childcare is the care and education provided at any setting (place) in which your child is looked after without you being present. This may be at a:

 We are the only locally authorised source of information on registered childcare across West Sussex and receive daily updates direct from Ofsted.

-Childcare providers are permitted to remain open for all children during the current restrictions, with the exception of wrap-around-care which is only able to open for vulnerable children and children of critical workers.
-They must follow Government guidance around taking protective measures to reduce risks.
+Childcare providers are permitted to remain open for all children under 5 during the current restrictions, with the exception of wrap-around-care which is only able to open for vulnerable children and all other children where the care allows their parents and carers to work, study or to meet other needs.
+All providers must follow Government guidance around taking protective measures to reduce risks.

 Providers inform us if they close and we aim to maintain our website to show those that are open.